 We deliver our products through various gathering and processing facilities and pipeline systems. -- The amount of oil and natural gas that we can produce and sell is subject to the accessibility, availability, proximity and capacity of these gathering and processing facilities, pipeline systems and railway lines.
 Notwithstanding the Government of Alberta's plans to lease 4,400 rail cars and the implementation of production curtailment in Alberta, the ongoing lack of availability of capacity in any of the gathering and processing facilities, pipeline systems and railway lines could result in our inability to realize the full economic potential of our production, or in a reduction of the price offered for our production.
 The lack of firm pipeline capacity continues to affect the oil and natural gas industry and limits the ability to transport produced oil and natural gas to market.
+However, in early 2020, the Supreme Court of Canada and the Federal Court of Appeal both dismissed challenges to Cabinet's approval of the Trans Mountain Pipeline expansion, and construction on the pipeline expansion is underway.
 See "Industry Conditions - Transportation Constraints and Market Access".
-In addition, the prorationing of capacity on inter-provincial pipeline systems continues to affect the ability to export oil and natural gas.
+In addition, the pro-rationing of capacity on interprovincial pipeline systems continues to affect the ability of oil and natural gas companies to export oil and natural gas and could result in our inability to realize the full economic potential of our products or in a reduction of the price offered for our production.
 Unexpected shut downs or curtailment of capacity of pipelines for maintenance or integrity work or because of actions taken by regulators could also affect our production, operations and financial results.
-As a result, producers are increasingly turning to rail lines as an alternative means of transportation.
-In recent years, the volume of crude oil shipped by rail in North America has increased dramatically.
-Any significant change in market factors or other conditions affecting these infrastructure systems and facilities, as well as any delays or uncertainty in constructing new infrastructure systems and facilities could harm our business and, in turn, our financial condition, operations and cash flow from operating activities.
+As a result, producers have considered rail lines as an alternative means of transportation.
 Announcements and actions taken by the federal government and the provincial governments of British Columbia, Alberta and Quebec relating to approval of infrastructure projects may continue to intensify, leading to increased challenges to interprovincial and international infrastructure projects moving forward.
-In addition, while the federal government has introduced Bill C-69 to overhaul the existing environmental assessment process and replace the NEB with a new regulatory agency, the impact of the new proposed regulatory scheme on proponents and the timing for receipt of approvals of major projects remains unclear.
+On August 28, 2019, with the passing of Bill C-69, the CERA, and the Impact Assessment Act came into force and the National Energy Board Act and the Canadian Environmental Assessment Act, 2012 were repealed.
+In addition, the Impact Assessment Agency of Canada replaced the Canadian Environmental Assessment Agency.
+See "Industry Conditions - Regulatory Authorities and Environmental Regulation".
+The impact of the new federal regulatory scheme on proponents, and the timing for receipt of approvals, of major projects is unclear.